 Table of Contents:

 - Causes of a Rainbow

 - Conditions of Rainbow formation

-- List of Seven colors of a Rainbow
+- List of Seven colors in a Rainbow

 - Absence of Colors in the Rainbow